JohnAD/sulfur-lang/scalable-goals.md

 #! sulfur type 2022.0.1 en
 #@ std::hd_terminal_reactive as t

-bind t {{                    # 'bind' is for compile-time binding; 'rebind' is for run-time binding on_load = startup on_input = value_entered
+bind t.events {{                    # 'bind' is for compile-time binding; 'rebind' is for run-time binding on_load = startup on_input = value_entered
 }}